mhowlett/Nhiredis/README.md

 With the core framework in place, it is not a difficult task to do the required implementation for other methods, and I expect to do this in the coming months.

+## Benchmarks

+the distribution includes a benchmark test that repeatedly sets, gets and deletes keys in a redis database using Nhiredis and ServiceStack.Redis.
+It produced the following results on my laptop:

+* Running time was approximately 10% slower with Nhiredis.
+* Nhiredis consumed approximate 10% less memory.

 ## Building